StarSTRUQ/ND-Tile/README.md

 # ND-Tile

-nTile a scalar field in an N-dimensional independent variable space using N-dimensional planar fitting.
+Tile a scalar field in an N-dimensional independent variable space using N-dimensional planar fitting.

 ## Usage